NuwanItsThe1/Time-DatePicker/README.md

 > ✅ Live demo coming soon

-For now, clone the repo and open demo/index.html in your browser to test.
+For now, clone the repo and open demo/index.html in your browser to test both the time and date pickers.

 ---